leontoeides/google_maps/README.md

 # Changelog

 * 0.4.0: **Breaking change**.
 API keys are no longer passed directly to Google Maps request methods.
-A structure containing your API key and several other optional settings is now passed instead.
+Now, a structure containing your API key and several other optional settings is passed instead.
 For example:

 Before:
 ```rust